List of Scottish monarchs: House of Bruce (1306–1371)

-Disputed claimant

-House of Balliol (1332–1356)
+House of Balliol (Disputed claimant) (1332–1356)

 Edward Balliol was the son of King John Balliol, who had himself ruled for four years following his election in the Great Cause.
 Following his abdication, John Balliol lived out his life in obscurity in Picardy, France.
 During the minority of David II, Edward Balliol seized the opportunity to assert his claim to the throne, and backed by the English, he defeated the forces of David's regency and was himself crowned king at Scone in 1332.
 He was quickly defeated by loyalist forces and sent back to England.
 With English support, he would mount two more attempts to seize the throne again, in 1333 and 1335, each time his actual control of the throne was brief before being sent back to England, for the last time in 1336.
 When David returned from exile in 1341 to rule in his own right, Edward lost most of his support.
 When David II was captured in battle in 1346, Edward made one last attempt to seize the throne for himself but had little support and the campaign fizzled before it gained much traction.
 In 1356 he renounced all claims to the throne.